konflux-ci/e2e-tests/tests/integration-service/README.md

 ### 1. Basic E2E Tests within `integration.go`
 These tests cover the end-to-end integration service workflow, verifying the successful execution of key processes such as component creation, pipeline runs, snapshot generation, and release management under ideal conditions.

-### 2. E2E Tests within `status-reporting-to-pullrequest.go`
+### 2. E2E Tests within `group-snapshots-tests.go`
-This suite tests the status reporting of integration tests to GitHub Pull Requests (PRs).
-It ensures that integration test outcomes are reflected accurately in the PR's CheckRuns, including both successful and failed tests.
+This suite includes group snapshot tests.
+It ensures that integration test outcomes are accurately reflected in snapshots and GitHub PR CheckRuns.

+It covers:

+- Group snapshot creation for monorepo and multiple repositories.
+- Validation of pipeline statuses and PR tracking.
+- Ensuring that integration test statuses are accurately reported in CheckRuns.
+- Ensuring that snapshots are marked as failed when at least one integration test fails.

 ### 3. E2E Tests within `gitlab-integration-reporting.go`
 This suite verifies the reporting of integration test statuses to GitLab Merge Requests (MRs).
 It ensures the proper status updates for both successful and failed tests are reflected in the MR's CommitStatus.